dqmis/hashrank/README.md

 ### What does this benchmark do?
 It runs in three steps:
+1) Gets reference time of basic letter collision test using SHA256 algorithm
-1) Calculates the average time of hashing every line of "Konstitucija.txt" file.
+2) Calculates the average time of hashing every line of "Konstitucija.txt" file.
-2) Calculates similarity score, time and collision number of pair of random strings that differ with one char
+3) Calculates similarity score, time and collision number of pair of random strings that differ with one char
-3) Calculates similarity score, time and collision number of pair of random strings
+4) Calculates similarity score, time and collision number of pair of random strings

 ### How to run the benchmark
 There are two main ways to do it: